Welcome to Escribiente

 Edited by Lynda Lawrence.

-Escribiente exhibited in the State Fair at Expo New Mexico.
+Escribiente exhibit every year at the State Fair at Expo New Mexico in the Creative Arts Building.

 All skill levels welcome.
 Exhibit entries are open to all New Mexico residents.